 So here they are, the finest restaurants in the City of London…

 Mac & Wild

 Since Pizza Pilgrims started calzone-fying mars bars, the Scots have had to come up with a new national cuisine.
 And you’ll find the best of it at this Scotch pop-up, which not only serves haggis pops, Venison Scotch eggs and Highland fried pheasant, they’ve also got the Burger of the Year 2016 – the Venimoo, a basement whiskey bar and er, game hunting simulators in the gun room.
 In short, ‘Scot everything you could need.

 The City.
 It’s the best place for bringing home the bacon.
-A fact clearly not lost on the ex-Hawksmoor trio behind Blacklock, who have brought the bacon right back, by opening a second branch in the City.
+A fact clearly not lost on the ex-Hawksmoor trio behind Blacklock, who have brought the bacon right back, by opening the second of their restaurants in the City of London.
 They’ve set up shop in an old electricity substation that’s been built on the site of a medieval meat market – appropriate given both their chosen fare, and the fact that their Soho branch was founded in a former brothel.

 …is the noise you’ll make when you look at the bill, but it’s fair enough when you consider the slick retro roof terrace overlooking Broadgate Circle, replete with exclusive food menu, cocktails and flowering cherry blossoms.
 Inside, meanwhile, there’s more sleek seating and intimate lighting as dim as its sum.
 Go all out with the Peking Duck topped with caviar, or pop in for one of their exceptional teeny tiny patisseries.